Cem Yavuz

 Cem

-Designation: Research Associate, 3ie
+Designation: Senior Research Associate

 Cem supports the production of evidence gap maps and systematic reviews on a variety of topics, having previously worked on the social cohesion systematic review and food systems evidence gap map.
 Cem holds an MSc in Security Study from UCL and a BA in Politics from the University of Kent.